'Vertical' farming would not solve the most pressing agricultural problems -- just make things worse.

 Nevertheless, modern agriculture has managed to make food production an energy-losing proposition.
 Its emphasis on increasing yield per unit of land and per unit of human labor has meant a sharp increase in the input of fossil energy-with farms often using more energy to produce the food than is contained in the food.
 Some of the most notorious features of factory farming are dark, dank hog and poultry confinement operations; now, Despommier's plan would create plant-confinement operations as well.

-Most of the attention that vertical farming has received in the media has been embedded in the context of rooftop gardens, greenhouses, and "green" high-rise facades (pdf).
+pdf).
 But those methods for growing modest amounts of relatively expensive food (usually vegetables) differ from Despommier's plan to "farm" the interiors of buildings in one important respect: they are at least capable of capturing solar energy efficiently.

 For obvious reasons, no one has ever proposed stacking solar photovoltaic panels one above the other.
 For the same reasons, crop fields cannot be layered one above the other without providing a substitute for the sunlight that has been cut off.
 Even with all-glass walls, the amount of light reaching plants on all but the top story of a high-rise would fall far, far short of what is needed.
 (On a sunny day, a room with plenty of windows may look well-lit to our eyes' wide-open pupils, but that light intensity is a tiny fraction of what is needed for crop production.)
 A significant portion of the light hitting the building would be turned back by the glass, and direct sunlight would penetrate into the interior of a vertical farm only when the sun is low in the sky (especially if, as Despommier recommends, two layers of plants are stuffed into each story.)
 Even then, it would reach the crop plants at a low angle, so that each square inch of leaf would receive much less light than if the light were hitting the leaf from above.